tinaba96/master/minor_research/README.md

 # Master Research
-# Optimized-FDanQ: Implementation of Hybrid Neural Network "DanQ" on Cloud Multi-FPGA and its Optimization under Given Costs
+# Low-Complexity Quantization of decoding using Viterbi Algorithm

 - - -
 ## Background